 Audia JonesFor Harris County District Attorney

-Audia Jones is a former congressional staffer and assistant district attorney for Harris County.
+Audia Jones is a former prosecutor and congressional staffer.
 Her experience at the District Attorney’s office informs her understanding of the issues impacting our justice system.
 She understands that we should be investing in our communities, not sending more people to jail.

 Jones has a bold vision to increase accountability and restore trust in our DAs office.